 We’ve taken to the streets with our latest innovation, and are pleased to present the world’s first 3D-printed, full-scale airless bicycle tire.
-BigRep Product Designer Marco Mattia Cristofori shares with us how he used the flexible properties of the company’s new Pro FLEX filament to bring the tire prototype to life.
+BigRep Product Designer Marco Mattia Cristofori shares with us how he used the flexible properties of the company’s TPU filament to bring the tire prototype to life.
 We even captured him taking the tire out for a test spin through the streets of Berlin.
 You can see it in motion in the video below.

 "We were able to replace ‘air’ as a necessity in the tire by customizing the pattern to be one of a three-layered honeycomb design.
 Based on the same principle, the design can be altered to fit the requirements of specific kinds of biking, such as mountain biking and road racing, or for different weather and speed conditions.
 Perfecting the design is the trickiest part," says Cristofori.
 Even small changes to the infill percentage or pattern can lead to different results in terms of weight and performance.